flowersatdusk/flowersatdusk.github.io/_posts/2017-09-23-electroneum-crossing-the-chasm.md

 comments: true
 ---

-I recently invested in the Electroneum ICO, and here is my rationale.
+[DRAFT] this was a draft post I planned to be paid for by Electroneum, but didn't end up publishing because I didn't like the project enough

 Electroneum, in short, is the mobile cryptocurrency that anyone with a smartphone can use.

 There is a *very* hot new ICO on the block.
 Duncan Logan, the CEO and founder of Rocketspace, a start-up accelerator that had backed companies such as Uber and Spotify, had tweeted that this is the first ICO he will buy into.
 The founder is the CEO of a top marketing firm in the UK that works with Fortune 500 companies, and he has a team of about 20 engineers on this project.
 A thread on Bitcointalk posed the question, not of what people thinks or of *whether* to invest, but of *how much* to invest.

 So I'm reviewing the merits of this project, as well as the risks.
 It sounds like some people who have invested in very successfull ICOs in the past are betting big on this project, but I'm going to put in just around four ethers, which to me is not a small amount, but not a very big amount either, and here is my complete reasoning.
 Full disclosure: I'm also going to submit this post to the bounty program.